jonthornton/jquery-timepicker/README.md

 How times should be displayed in the list and input element.
 Uses [PHP's date() formatting syntax](http://php.net/manual/en/function.date.php).
 *default: 'g:ia'*

+- **typeaheadHighlight**
+Highlight the nearest corresponding time option as a value is typed into the form input.
+*default: true*

 Methods
 -------